John Whitlinger

 John Whitlinger (born February 4, 1954) is a former professional tennis player from the United States.

 Playing career

 Whitlinger played in 10 majors in his career.
 He won one doubles title in his career and reached the round of 16 in singles at the Cincinnati Open in 1974.
+As a collegiate player at Stanford, he won the NCAA “triple crown” of tennis (singles, doubles, and team championships) in 1974.